FredHutch/sas7bdat-specification/sas7bdat.rst

   Do the non-u64 files handle this, with additional fields beyond the 4 byte TRC used for segmentation?
 Is TRC a (signed) int or (unsigned) uint?
 - experiment further with 'amendment page' concept
 - consider header bytes -by- SAS_host
-- check that only one page of type "mix" is observed.
-  If so insert "In all test cases (``data/sources.csv``), there are exactly zero or one pages of type 'mix'." under the `Page Offset Table`_ header.
-  [May not be needed, because the BC and SC fields in each Page Offset Table make the `MRC`_ field in the initial header unnecessary.]
 - identify purpose of various unknown header quantities
 - determine purpose of Column List subheader
 - determine pattern of the 'page sequence number' fields.